The recurrence formulas for primes and non-trivial zeros of the Riemann zeta function: A variation of the th+1 prime formula

 and then by applying M\"{o}bius inversion leads to

-where $\mu(k)$ is the M\"{o}bius function, which however, still depends on the primes, so it may not be a good candidate for $P(s)$.
-There is another equation for $P(s)$ in [11] using the recurrence relation
+where $\mu(k)$ is the M\"{o}bius function, which however, still depends on the primes just like (51) for $J(x)$, so it may not be best candidate for $P(s)$.
+And if there are other representations for $P(s)$ not involving primes, then one could certainly use them, but we are unaware of such.
+But to verify (69), we pre-compute $P(s)$ using primes to high precision instead, thus introducing circular reasoning, Hence, we pre-compute $P(s)$ for $s=10$ and $s=100$ as